idleclicker/code-monkey-meta/rules/era.md

 This might make some sense in the earlier eras but given the fact that processing power and memory/space was very small, there might have to be a cost in holding SLOC and a build time to say build the project, via collecting the SLOCs and what not.
+After all does anyone have zip 100s?

 Era 255: (Gates)
   SLOC Generators: